Garlic Chutney Recipe (Rajasthani Style)

 Storage Suggestions

 Lahsun ki chutney can be kept in an airtight container at room temperature for up to 15 days.
-Just make sure there is a layer of oil over the chutney.
+Just make sure there is a layer of oil on top of the chutney.
 If the oil is less, pour some over to cover the entire top.
 For a longer shelf life, refrigerate it.
 You can keep it in the refrigerator for up to two months.

 You can also freeze this chutney for up to 3 months.
 Thaw, bring to room temperature, and serve.